svillegasz/svillegasz/README.md

 - 👋 Hi, I’m Sebastian, software developer engineer in test.
-- 👀 I’m interested in ...
+- 👀 I’m interested in the whole quality process, and how we can improve it with the help of automation
 - 🌱 I’m currently learning about AI and Machine Learning, I'd love to be able to find the best way to converge AI and test automation practices.
 - 💞️ I’m looking to collaborate on test automation projects
 - 📫 How to reach me: